 Landelijk Fietsplatform, the official Dutch organisation for recreational cycling, maintains a very informative website (in English) all about cycle touring in the Netherlands.

-When you’re a newcomer, it’s natural to look for other people’s recommendations when choosing a tent for cycle touring or bikepacking.
+When you’re a newcomer, it’s natural to look for recommendations when choosing a tent for cycle touring or bikepacking.
 But before you get bogged down with what other people think is the best tent (which always seems to be the one they bought or were given by a sponsor), here’s one important thing to remember:

-The word ‘best’ only has meaning within the context of your bike trip.
+‘Best’ means nothing outside the context of your bike trip.
 Every ride is different.

 So ask yourself:

 Are you looking for a long-lasting tent for a transcontinental trip, or something cheap for a few weeks of summer adventuring?